Tennessee State Route 62: Morgan and Roane counties

 View of Wartburg, Tennessee.
 Lone Mountain is in the background on the left.
 US 27 and SR 62 (Morgan County Highway) is below.

-In Morgan County, SR 62 enters the Eastern Time Zone, leaving farmland and becoming very curvy (and becoming Nashville Highway) as it heads east through the mountains of the Cumberland Plateau.
+In Morgan County, SR 62 transitions from the Central Time Zone to Eastern Time Zone, leaving farmland and becoming very curvy (and becoming Nashville Highway) as it heads east through the mountains of the Cumberland Plateau.
 It passes through Chestnut Ridge before it intersects the southern end of SR 329 south of Deer Lodge and continues east to intersect with SR 298.
 SR 62 continues eastward and goes through Lancing and becomes even curvier, before coming to an intersection with US 27/SR 29 (Morgan County Highway) north of Wartburg.
 It becomes concurrent with US 27/SR 29 and widens into a four-lane highway before entering Wartburg.
 They then pass just east of downtown before SR 62 separates from US 27/SR 29 and continues southeast (as Knoxville Highway) as a four-lane and then exits Wartburg.
 SR 62 continues southeast and narrows to a two-lane before entering Joyner.
 The highway continues through Joyner, which is mainly farmland, and then junctions with SR 116 west of Petros before entering Stephens.
 It goes through Stephens and then goes through a short mountain pass (locally known as Stephens Mountain) before passing through Coalfield to enter Oliver Springs and crosses into Roane County.

 SR 62 almost immediately has an intersection between SR 61 (Tri County Boulevard/Harvey H. Hannah Memorial Highway) and SR 330, with it becoming concurrent with SR 61.
 They then bypasses downtown to the north and east as a four-lane and enter Anderson County.

 Anderson and Knox counties

-The highway continues through Oliver Springs and then Separates from SR 61 and enters Oak Ridge (as Illinois Avenue).
-In Oak Ridge, SR 62 has a junction with SR 95 before widening to a six-lane and going through a major business district, passing by the Oak Ridge City Center (Mall), before downgrading to a four-lane at an interchange with Centrifuge way.
-The highway continues to an interchanges with Bethel Valley Road, which provides access to the Y-12 National Security Complex, and SR 170 before leaving Oak Ridge and crossing the Clinch River/Melton Hill Lake, crossing into Knox County and entering Solway.
+The highway continues through Oliver Springs and then separates from SR 61 and enters Oak Ridge (as Illinois Avenue).
+In Oak Ridge, SR 62 has a junction with SR 95 before widening to a six-lane and going through a major business district, passing by the Oak Ridge City Center mall.
+It then downgrades to a four-lane at an interchange with Centrifuge Way.
+The highway continues to an interchange with Scarboro Road, which provides access to the Y-12 National Security Complex, and SR 170 before leaving Oak Ridge and crossing the Clinch River/Melton Hill Lake.
+Here, SR 62 crosses into Knox County and enters Solway.